Lilian Baels: Early life and education

-Mary Lilian Lucy Josepha Monique Baels was born in Highbury, London, England, where her parents had fled during World War I. She was one of the nine children of Henri Baels from Ostend and his wife, Anne Marie de Visscher, a member of the minor Belgian nobility from Dentergem.
+Mary Lilian Lucy Josepha Monique Baels was born in Highbury, London, England, where her parents had fled during World War I. She was one of the nine children of Henri Baels from Ostend and his wife, Anne Marie de Visscher, from Dentergem.

+Her mother, Anne Marie, was born into a prominent bourgeois family, the daughter of a mayor and the granddaughter of a minister.
+Through her, among her ancestors was Félix Amandus, Count de Muelenaere, a member of the Belgian nobility, who served in the National Congress that established the Kingdom of Belgium and was Prime Minister of Belgium as well as Foreign Minister on three occasions between 1831 and 1841.

 Lilian was initially educated in English, but, upon her parents' return to Belgium, she attended the College of the Sacred Heart in Ostend, where she learned Dutch.
 Lilian continued her studies in French at the Institute of the Sacred Heart in Brussels.
 She was also fluent in German.
 Lilian completed her education by attending a convent school in London and attending finishing schools in France, Switzerland and Austria.

 In addition to academic work, Lilian participated extensively in sports, such as skiing, swimming, golfing, and hunting.
 Above all, however, she enjoyed, as did her father, literature and the arts.

 As a teenager, she was presented to King George V and Queen Mary of the United Kingdom at Buckingham Palace.

 Friendship with the Belgian royal family

 In 1933, Lilian Baels, as a student at the Institute of the Sacred Heart, saw her future husband King Leopold III of Belgium, then the Duke of Brabant, for the first time during a military review that was conducted by King Albert I at the location near to the school.
 Leopold was at the time married to Astrid of Sweden.
 When the students in her class were given the task of writing an essay on a topic of their choice, Lilian decided to write on the then-Prince Leopold.
 A few years later, when her father, then Governor of West Flanders, took his daughter to a public ceremony, she had the occasion to meet King Leopold, who presided at the event, for the second time.

 In 1937, again on another ceremonial occasion, Lilian and her mother met the King, who was now a widower after Queen Astrid's death in an automobile accident in 1935.
 Soon afterwards, King Leopold III contacted Governor Baels to invite him and his daughter to join him in a golfing party the next day.
 Lilian also saw the King in 1939 at a garden-party organised in honour of Queen Wilhelmina of the Netherlands, and later at the golf course at Laeken, where she was invited to lunch by King Leopold's mother, Queen Elisabeth of Belgium.
-A final golf party near the Belgian coast occurred in May 1940, shortly before the Nazi invasion of Belgium.
+A final golf party near the Belgian coast occurred in May 1940, just before the Nazi invasion of Belgium.